samyem/matcher/README.md

-To run, clone this repo and with JDK8 set to JAVA_HOME environment, execute:
+To run, clone this repo and with JDK8 set to JAVA_HOME environment variable, execute:
  `./gradlew matcherRun`

+ By default, the results are written to `results.txt` file in the working directory.

 ## How it works